biblius/validify/README.md

 }
 ```

-Note that every field that isn't an option will be an 'optional' required field in the payload.
-This is done to avoid deserialization errors for missing fields.

-- _Do note that if a field exists in the incoming client payload, but is of the wrong type, a deserialization error will still occur as the payload is only being validated for whether the necessary fields exist.
-The same applies for invalid date\[time] formats._

-Even though the payload struct cannot help with wrong types, it can still prove useful and provide a bit more meaningful error messages when fields are missing.
+The motivation for this is to aid in deserializing potentially missing fields.
+Even though the payload struct cannot help with deserializing wrong types, it can still prove useful and provide a bit more meaningful error messages when fields are missing.

+The original struct gets a `ValidifyPayload` implementation with 2 associated fns: `validate_from` and `validify_from` whose whose respective arguments are the generated payload.

+The `ValidifyPayload` implementations first validate the required fields of the payload.
+Then, if any required fields are missing, no further modification/validation is done and the errors are returned.
+Next, the payload is transformed to the original struct and modifications and/or validations are run on it.

+When a struct contains nested validifies (child structs annotated with `#[validify]`), all the children in the payload will also be transformed and validated as payloads first.
+This means that any nested structs must also derive `Payload`.

+## The payload and serde

 Struct level annotations, such as `#[serde(renameAll = "...")]` are propagated to the payload.

-When a struct contains nested validifies (child structs annotated with `#[validify]`), all the children in the payload will also be transformed and validated as payloads first.

-Validify exposes two methods for validation/modification;

-`validify` which takes in the payload and validates its required fields first and

-`validify_self` which runs modifications and validations on the original struct, without ever using the payload.

-In the context of web, you'll most likely be using `validify`.
-As such, the request handler should always take in the payload struct.

-The `Validify` implementation first validates the required fields of the generated payload.
-If any required fields are missing, no further modification/validation is done and the errors are returned.
-Next, the payload is transformed to the original struct and modifications and validations are run on it.

-Validify's `validify` method is called from the original struct with the associated payload struct as its argument and outputs the original struct if all validations have passed.
+Struct level attributes, such as `rename_all` are propagated to the payload.
+When attributes that modify field names are present, any field names in returned errors will be represented as the original (i.e. client payload).

+There are a few special serde attributes that validify treats differently; `rename`, `with` and `deserialize_with`.
+It is **highly** advised these attributes are kept in a separate annotation from any other serde attributes, due to the way
+they are parsed for the payload.

+The `rename` attribute is used by validify to set the field name in any errors during validation.
+The `with` and `deserialize_with` will be transfered to the payload field and will create a special deserialization function that will call the original and wrap the result in an option.
+If the custom deserializer already returns an option, it will do nothing.

 ## Schema validation

-Schema level validations can be performed using the following:
+Schema level validation can be performed using the following:

 ```rust
 use validify::{Validify, ValidationErrors, schema_validation, schema_err};